ablab/spades/assembler/src/projects/spaligner/README.md

 * `ed_lower_bound: 500` Minimal penalty score of alignment.
 * `ed_upper_bound: 2000` Maximal penalty score of alignment.
 * `max_gs_states: 120000000` If number of queue states exceeds `max_gs_limit` then shortest path search is not performed (for nucleotide sequence alignment only).
-* `max_restorable_length: 5000` If distance between two hits or between leftmost/rightmost hit and start/end exceeds `max_restorable_length` then shortest path search is not performed.
+* `max_restorable_length: 5000` If distance between two anchors or between leftmost/rightmost anchor and start/end exceeds `max_restorable_length` then shortest path search is not performed.

 Increase of `max_gs_states`, `max_restorable_length`, `queue_limit`, `iteration_limit` or `updates_limit` may lead to longer alignments with the same identity level, but slows down the process and can use much more memory.
 Please change them if you 100% confident in what you are doing.